blueyorange/teaching/src/A Level Physics OCR A/4 Electrons, waves and photons/4.1 Charge and current/4-Mean drift velocity_slides.md

 Which statement is correct about these electrons?

-A. The electrons drift towards the negative end of the cell.
+- The electrons drift towards the negative end of the cell.
-B. The electrons have random speeds because of collisions with many electrons.
+- The electrons have random speeds because of collisions with many electrons.
-C. The electrons travel through the copper at the speed of light.
+- The electrons travel through the copper at the speed of light.
-D. The electrons collide with vibrating copper ions.
+- The electrons collide with vibrating copper ions.